wp-plugins/nextgen-facebook/readme.txt

 == Changelog ==

+= Version 5.3 =

+* Fixed saving of custom Post and Page settings in the Pro version.
+*

 = Version 5.2.3 =

 * Added a check for PHP's safe_mode and/or open_basedir before setting CURLOPT_FOLLOWLOCATION (which is not compatible with these PHP options).